Microbial-Ecology-Group/AMRplusplus/docs/configuration.md

 The **params.config** contains parameters that control which files are being analyzed and parameters for the software in the pipeline.
 Setting the variables in the **params.config** before hand may be useful in situations when you do not want to specify a long list of options from the command line or want to have a seperate file for each project.
 You can modify these files, save the changes, and run the pipeline directly.
 More details below.

-Customize Environment Variables using profiles
+## Customize Environment Variables using profiles
 ----------------------------------------------

 The **nextflow.config** contains a section that allows the use of environment "profiles" when running AmrPlusPlus.
 Further information for each profile can be found within the /config directory.
 In brief, profiles allow control over how the pipeline is run on different computing clusters.
-We recommend the "conda" profile which employs multiple conda environments with all the required bioinformatic tools.
+We recommend the "singularity" profile which employs singularity containers which contain all the required bioinformatic tools.

+We make the following profiles available to suit your computing needs; "local", "local_slurm", "conda","conda_slurm", "singularity", "singularity_slurm", and "docker".
+You specify which profile to use with the ```-profile`` flag.

 ```bash